AdobeDocs/experience-manager-64.en/help/assets/managing-video-assets.md

 ---
 # Manage video assets {#managing-video-assets}

-Learn how to manage and edit the video assets in Adobe Experience Manager (AEM) Assets.
+Learn how to manage and edit the video assets in Adobe Experience Manager Assets.
 Also, if you are licensed to use Dynamic Media, see the [Dynamic Media Video documentation](video.md).

 ## Upload and preview video assets {#uploading-and-previewing-video-assets}